paulusminus/transip/crates/transip/README.md

 ### TRANSIP_API_READONLY

 Can be 'true' or 'false'.
-If you wan't to prevent accidental modifications set this to 'true'.
+If you want to prevent accidental modifications set this to 'true'.

 Example